tankobonbon/staff-scripts/db-legacy/README.md

 - Moves **SKU / Barcode / Handle** fields together.
 - Adds **Autofill SKU → Barcode + Handle** button.
 - Adds a **Scroll to Top** button at the bottom of the page.
+- Adds a helper for the **Page Count / Volume / Chapters** metafield.

 ---